Adoption metrics

 Events

-Signals stronger than mint counts
+Signals beyond mint counts

 Use with context

-Signals that need context.
+Signals that need context

 Price

 Price can fund attention and liquidity, but it can also reflect leverage, reflexivity, weak float, narratives, or broad market cycles.
+The mining-cycle page separates price from hash rate, ASIC markets, emissions, and fees.

 Social attention